 Water Contamination Testing at Camp Lejeune

-Routine water testing in 1982, found that some drinking water sources at Marine Base Camp Lejeune were contaminated with cancer-causing chemicals.
+Routine water testing in 1982, found that some drinking water sources at Marine Base Camp Lejeune in North Carolina were contaminated with cancer-causing chemicals.

 Water testing at Tarawa Terrace Treatment Plant and Hadnot Point Treatment Plant, both of which supplied homes and buildings at Camp Lejeune found benzene, trichloroethylene (TCE), tetrachloroethylene or perchloroethylene (PCE) and vinyl chloride (VC).
 In some cases, the presence of the harmful chemicals was up to 300 times acceptable levels.

 According to the Agency for Toxic Substances and Disease Registry (ATSDR), multiple contamination sources were identified and included leaking underground storage tanks and waste disposal sites.
-The most contaminated wells were reportedly closed in 1985.
+The most contaminated wells were reportedly closed in 1985 but many people have continued to develop long-term health problems from prior exposure.

 Health effects of Camp Lejeune Water Contamination Chemicals